 The Best Beaches Near Melbourne

 Summer is on it’s way to Melbourne which means you are probably planning to hit the beach!
 Where are the best beaches near Melbourne you ask?
 Well, lucky for you there is a wide choice of amazingly beautiful beaches around Melbourne to visit.
-So, if you are ready to hit the Aussie golden sands for the day, consider this your guide to the best beaches around Melbourne.
+So, if you are ready to hit the Aussie golden sands for the day, consider this your guide to Melbourne’s beaches!

 Best Beaches Near Melbourne for Families

-We are self confessed beach lovers who live in Melbourne.
+We are self confessed beach lovers who live in Melbourne with our kids.
 We absolutely LOVE the beach and I am always in search for the best beaches near Melbourne to visit with my family.

-Ok, the city itself is not ON the beach, but there are many beautiful beaches close by that you can visit easily by car or with public transport.
-Of course, as you can imagine, the further you go out of the city, the better they become.
+While the city itself is not ON the beach, but there are many beautiful beaches close by that you can visit easily by car or with public transport.
+As you can imagine, the further you go out of the city, the better they become.
 But Melbourne itself does have some stunning coastlines.

 10 best beaches around Melbourne

-If you’re looking for ideas on where to spend your sunny days, and want to know the best beaches near Melbourne we have you sorted with our top picks:
+If you’re looking for ideas on where to spend your sunny days, and want to know the best beaches near Melbourne we have you sorted with our top picks in no particular order.